 Most of your money is in an employer-sponsored retirement plan.
 Because employer-sponsored retirement plans like 401(k)s are directly managed by an investment trustee, you cannot put the assets under the control of the robo advisor.
 The most you can get will be investment allocation recommendations from the platform that you may or may not be able to extend to your 401(k).
 If most or all of your investment funds are in your retirement plan, a robo advisor will be little use to you.

-Robo advisers can work very well in a lot of situations.
+Robo advisors can work very well in a lot of situations.
 But since everyone’s situation and temperaments are different, you still need to weigh the options of whether a traditional investment advisor will work better for you and your investing style.

 Readers: Which do you prefer?
 Do you use a robo advisor or traditional advisor for your investments?